 Collaborating Colleagues: Thanks to Carol Farnsworth for her work in this area and collaborating with wit us on the contents of the checklist.
 Thanks Bill Kules for supporting the work at University of Maryland and for helping with the new graduate interviews.
 Thank you also to the managers and companies who tried the checklist and provided feedback.
 Finally thanks to Lacey Arevalo and Claudia Herling for their help in putting together the final deliverables.

-Donate: This work is supported by a core team of researchers and project leaders.
-Please help us cover our core costs by donating to the general fund.
+Donate: This work is supported by a volunteer core team of researchers.
+Please help us cover costs for conferences and outreach by donating to the general fund.